mrbakhsh/DeepiCE/README.md

 biological processes and cellular activities.
 While computational tools based on traditional machine learning is widely applied to analyze protein complexes, it remains unclear if it is the most suitable choice for analyzing CF/MS dataset.
-Here, we introduce Deep-iCE, a R/Bioconductor package that employs deep learning approaches for automated scoring of co-fractionation mass spectrometry (CF-MS) and sophisticated clustering procedure for network inference of underlying complexes.
+Here, we introduce Deep-iCE, a R package that employs deep learning approaches for automated scoring of co-fractionation mass spectrometry (CF-MS) and sophisticated clustering procedure for network inference of underlying complexes.